so-fancy/diff-so-fancy/README.md

 ### shortHeaders

-Simplify the header inforation to a *single* line for filename and line number.
+Simplify the header information to a *single* line for filename and line number.
 (Default false)

 ```shell